 Nevermind the photography gear you have right now.
 It just isn’t important.
 Instead of spending thousands of dollars on high-end camera equipment that you won’t know how to use, spend the majority of your time actually learning about photography and practicing the skills you learn.

 For example, if you have nothing but your iPhone, you can still practice the fundamentals like composition, framing, the rule of thirds, perspective, and lighting.
 You don’t need a $5,000 camera body paired with a $3,000 lens in order to do that.
 Simply setting aside time each day to go practice will be far more beneficial to you as a way to learn photography than spending your savings on fancy gear, and then trying to figure out how to be a photographer.

 If you’re interested learning photography, sooner or later, you’ll need to get familiar with the gear you’re using.
 Even if it’s a basic point and shoot or your mobile phone, taking a few minutes to familiarize yourself with its features will be highly beneficial as you learn basic concepts related to taking a high-quality photo.

 If you have a DSLR or mirrorless system, getting familiar with your gear will take a little bit more time.
-The owner’s manuals for today’s cameras are quite large, but with good reasons - cameras have more features, functions, and settings today than ever before, and manufacturers have done a good job of providing consumers with detailed instructions for learning how to use them.
+The owner’s manuals for today’s cameras are quite large, but with good reasons - cameras like Canon 6D Mark III and Nikon Z9 have more features, functions, and settings today than ever before, and manufacturers have done a good job of providing consumers with detailed instructions for learning how to use them.

 Seek Out Learning Opportunities